360incentives/guidelines/api-standards.md

   other suitable formats if they can be parsed unambiguously (*this is largely a historical rule, rooted in the UK-centric origin of our apps, and something we should probably stop*)
+  - Return ISO8601-formatted strings for dates/datetimes, regardless of stack or consumer locale
+  - ...with UTC timezone? (this needs to be checked as to whether we do this)
 - Prefer arrays of objects (with an `id` key) for collections of things, over objects keyed by `id` or another property